 If the loading of an internal New York transfer interface or the power flow towards New York on an inter-control area interface exceeds the system stability limit by 5% or more, a major emergency shall be declared immediately and corrective measures, which may include load relief, shall be initiated to bring the loading to established limits.
-If loadings are not below 105% of the stability limit within fifteen (15) minutes from the initial overload, or below the stability limit within thirty (30) minutes from the initial overload, load relief measures must be instituted.
+If loadings are not below 105% of the stability limit within fifteen (15) minutes from the initial overload, or below the stability limit within thirty (30) minutes from the initial overload.